-To manage natural hazards, and build resilient communities and infrastructure, we first need to understand what we’re up against.
+To better manage natural hazards, and build resilient communities and infrastructure, we first need to understand what we’re up against.

-Information about these hazards is available on this website, and included in Land Information Memorandum (LIM) reports.
+Information about these hazards is available on this website and included in Land Information Memorandum (LIM) reports.
 It’s also used in council consenting processes for planning, building and subdivision.

 We continue to collect new data and update existing data on a rolling basis – to ensure it covers our whole city, and incorporates updates in scientific knowledge, guidelines and legislature, and responds to changes associated with climate change.